rayvenesplanada/offshoreteam/README.md

     3. Run the project by right clicking the main application class `MartrustApplication` and clicking `Run`.

-    4. Once the application has ran successfully, go to your preferred browser and check if the `/symbols` endpoint is working by putting in `http://localhost:8080/api/v1/currency_exchange` in the address bar.
+    4. Once the application has run successfully, go to your preferred browser and check if the `/symbols` endpoint is working by putting in `http://localhost:8080/api/v1/currency_exchange` in the address bar.
 This is the `GET` endpoint to retrieve the map of the currency acronyms to their values.

         You will be greeted with something a map of 168 currencies: